3 – Exploring data

 .

-After an experiment has been completed, the collection of observations needs to be summarized or described, a process now referred to as data exploration.
+Scientists answer questions about natural phenomena using the scientific method.
+The questions in the form of hypotheses are tested by data, the raw information collected either by observing natural outcomes among groups (observational studies) or by manipulating variables (experimental studies) and recording the outcomes.
+Regardless, after a study has been completed, the collection of observations needs to be summarized or described, a process now referred to as data exploration.
+Interpretation of the data constitutes the evidence used to evaluate the hypothesis.
 How many mice grew tumors in the treated versus control group?
 Did all mice respond to treatment?
 What is the typical cost of a new home in Hilo, HI?
 How large of a difference is there between the most expensive home and the middle?
-These questions require simple, basic summary statistics or descriptive statistics and informative data visualizations.
+These questions require simple, summary statistics or descriptive statistics and informative data visualizations.
+Both are required of any data analysis report (students: see Making a report in Mike’s Workbook for Biostatistics) — to communicate the findings of the experiment or observational study.

 Summary statistics vary according to the needs of the reporting vehicle, but may generally address two characteristics of the data set

-- Dispersion, the variability around the middle of the data set.
+- Data dispersion, the variability around the middle of the data set.
+See Chapter 3.3 – Measures of dispersion.

 We introduce statistical graphics, a specialized kind of data visualization, in Chapter 4 – How to report statistics .
 Statistical graphs are utilized to describe data sets, but also to communicate statistical inference, which we address formally beginning in Chapter 7 – Probability, Risk Analysis.

 Most of you have been asked at some point to calculate the average or the standard deviation.
 We will provide these again, but with additional statistics.
 Textbooks may present calculator formulas — nothing wrong with them, although we have to watch significant figures.
-But computer statistical packages generally do not use these formulations — that’s why I present the formulas throughout the book to help define the statistical concept, not as a way to necessarily calculate the statistic by hand calculation.
-I haven’t investigated this last point in any systematic way, but, because of access by scientists to increasingly powerful computers since the 1980s, I doubt anyone in the business of data analysis in the biological sciences has much use of the hand calculator.
+But computer statistical packages generally do not use these formulations as the approach to calculate — the algorithms are typically much more involved.
+So why present formulas throughout the book as I do?
+The formulas often are the best definition of the statistical concept.
+I haven’t investigated this last point in any systematic way, but, because of access by scientists to increasingly powerful computers since the 1980s, I doubt anyone in the business of data analysis in the biological sciences has much use of the hand calculator or the formulas except as definitions.

 Chapter 3 contents